comnetslabunsri/datasets/README.md

 ### TCP FIN flood and zbassocflood Dataset

-This dataset is available at Zenodo, kindly to download it throught [TCP FIN Flood and Zbassocflood Dataset](https://zenodo.org/record/4431541#.X_623HUzaNc)
+This dataset is available at Zenodo, kindly to download it through [TCP FIN Flood and Zbassocflood Dataset](https://zenodo.org/record/4431541#.X_623HUzaNc)

 #### Publications: